 Professor Jefferson’s scholarship focuses primarily on employee benefits and tax law.
 She has written extensively on the re-distributional impact of the private retirement system, the confluence of pension and tax law, the tax and actuarial aspects of the funding limitations of defined benefit plans, and the risks of defined contribution plans.

 Professor Jefferson was selected as a Fellow in the American College of Employee Benefits, and the National Academy of Social Insurance.
 She is a member of the Pension Rights Center Board of Directors and the Institute on Retirement Security Academic Advisory Board.
 She also is a former chair of the Employee Benefit Section of the Association of American Law Schools.
+From August 2020 to November 2021, Professor Jefferson chaired the Sister Thea Bowman Committee at Catholic University, which was charged with examining the University's current practices, and making recomendations to promote racial equality in all aspects of its operations.

 Professor Jefferson earned a B.S. degree in mathematics from Howard University, a J.D. degree from George Washington University, and an LL.M. degree from Georgetown University.